 Water makes the world go round and is a critical part of life as we know it.
 Without water, very little could survive.
 Water helps all living things grow and survive in their natural environments.
 From serving up a pitcher of water at a restaurant to watering crops on a massive farm, water is used constantly.
 However, not all areas of the world are abundant in clean water.
 Some places even face droughts.
 All people need access to clean water in order to survive.
 Dirty water can kill plants, animals and make people very sick.

 People in this field determine the best water treatments for safe water.
 They also establish best processes for handling waste water.
 Without this role, people would have a hard time extracting and using water like they do today.
-While people can come from a variety of backgrounds in this field, many have a base in environmental or mechanical engineering.
+While people can come from a variety of backgrounds in this field, many have a base in environmental engineering or mechanical engineering.
 They are proficient in math and science, two subjects significant for water treatment application.
 Environmental engineers directly help investigate current processes, find flaws and improve the system as a whole.

 The processes behind advanced water treatment